Shopify/polaris/polaris.shopify.com/content/components/images-and-icons/avatar.md

 ## Best practices

-Avatars should be one of 4 sizes:
+Avatars should be one of 6 sizes:

-- Extra small (24 x 24 px): use in tightly condensed layouts
+- Extra small (20 x 20 px): use in tightly condensed layouts
-- Small (32 × 32 px): use when the medium size is too big for the layout, or when the avatar has less importance
+- Small (24 × 24 px): use when the medium size is too big for the layout, or when the avatar has less importance
-- Medium (40 × 40 px): use as the default size
+- Medium (28 × 28 px): use as the default size
-- Large (60 × 60 px): use when an avatar is a focal point, such as on a single customer card
+- Large (32 × 32 px): use when an avatar is a focal point, such as on a single customer card
+- Extra large (40 × 40 px): use when an avatar is a focal point, such as on a single customer card

 ---